-mst Enable MST and Rapid Spanning Tree Protocol (RSTP) (based on IEEE 802.1s and IEEE 802.1w). pvst Enable PVST+ (based on IEEE 802.1D). rapid-pvst Enable rapid PVST+ (based on IEEE 802.1w).
+Syntax Description mst Enable MST and Rapid Spanning Tree Protocol (RSTP) (based on IEEE 802.1s and IEEE 802.1w).

+pvst Enable PVST+ (based on IEEE 802.1D).

+rapid-pvst Enable rapid PVST+ (based on IEEE 802.1w).

-The default mode is PVST+.
+Command Default The default mod e is PVST+.

+Command Modes Global configura ation

+Command History Release Modification

+12.2(25)SEE This command was introduced.

-The switch supports PVST+, rapid PVST+, and MSTP, but only one version can be active at any time: All VLANs run PVST+, all VLANs run rapid PVST+, or all VLANs run MSTP.
+Usage Guidelines orts PVST+, rapid PVST+, and MSTP, but only one version can be active at any time:

-When you enable the MST mode, RSTP is automatically enabled.

-Changing spanning-tree modes can disrupt traffic because all spanning-tree instances are stopped for the previous mode and restarted in the new mode.
+Usage Guidelines Caution All VLANs run When you enabl Changing spann orts PVST+, rapid PVST+, and MSTP, but only one version can be active at any time: PVST+, all VLANs run rapid PVST+, or all VLANs run MSTP. e the MST mode, RSTP is automatically enabled. ing-tree modes can disrupt traffic because all spanning-tree instances are stopped for the ind restarted in the new mode.

-This example shows to enable MST and RSTP on the switch:

-Switch(config) # spanning-tree mode mst

-This example shows to enable rapid PVST+ on the switch:

-Switch(config) # spanning-tree mode rapid-pvst

-You can verify your setting by entering the show running-config privileged EXEC command.

-Command Description show running-config Displays the current operating configuration.
-For syntax information, select Cisco IOS Configuration Fundamentals Command Reference, Release 12.2 > File Management Commands > Configuration File Management Commands.
+Related Commands Command Description show running-config Displays the current operating configuration.